-There are an estimated 105,000 Americans living in Australia.
+There are an estimated 110,000 Americans living in Australia

-Australia is an incredible place to live for a variety of reasons – the laid back culture, the warm climate, and the beaches to name just three.
-As an American expatriate living in Australia though, what exactly do you need to know regarding filing US expat (and Australian) taxes?
+Australia is an incredible place to live for a variety of reasons – the laid-back culture, the warm climate, and the beaches, to name just a few.
+As an American expatriate living in Australia, though, what exactly do you need to know regarding filing US expat (and Australian) taxes?

-US taxes – what you need to know
+US taxes for expats – what you need to know

-If you have foreign assets worth over US$200,000 (per person), excluding your home if it is owned in your own name, you must also file a form 8938 to declare them.
+If you have foreign assets worth over $200,000 on the last day of the year or greater than $300,000 at any time during the year (per person), excluding your home if it is owned in your own name, you must also file a Form 8938 to declare them.

-If you had a total of over US$10,000 in one or in mulitple foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).
+If you had a total of over $10,000 in one or in multiple foreign bank accounts at any time during the tax year, you are also required to file FinCEN form 114, otherwise known as an FBAR (Foreign Bank Account Report).

 “A non-resident company is taxed on its Australian source income at the same rate as a resident company.” – The Australian Trade and Investment Commission.